artxia/backup/rocket-booster-proxy/README.md

 - `protocol`: The protocol scheme of the upstream server. (optional, defaults to `'https'`)
 - `port`: The port of the upstream server. (optional, defaults to `80` or `443` based on `protocol`)
 - `timeout`: The maximum wait time on a request to the upstream server. (optional, defaults to `10000`)
+- `weight`: The weight of the server that will be accounted as part of the load balancing decision. (optional, defaults to `1`)

 ```ts
 proxy.use('/', {